vibhor-jain22/lm-lab-gitops-approach/README.md

 ### Pre-requisites

-Kubernetes cluster to be up and running and ArgoCD deployed.
+* Kubernetes cluster to be up and running and ArgoCD deployed.

+* You should fork this repository so that you can edit, commit and push back to your own repository

 ### Step 1 - Grab the ArgoCD password